Ray Charles: Personal life

-Charles stated in his 1978 autobiography, Brother Ray: Ray Charles' Own Story, that he became hooked on women after losing his virginity at 12 years old to a woman about 20.
+Charles stated in his 1978 autobiography, Brother Ray: Ray Charles' Own Story, that he became hooked on women after losing his virginity at 12 years old to a woman who was about 20.
 "Cigarettes and smack [heroin] are the two truly addictive habits I've known.
 You might add women," he said.
 "My obsession centers on women—did then [when young] and does now.
 I can't leave them alone," he added.

 Relationships and children

 Charles was married twice.
 His first marriage lasted less than a year, his second 22 years.
 Throughout his life, Charles had many relationships with women, and he fathered a dozen children.

-Charles was married to his first wife, Eileen Williams, from July 31, 1951 until sometime in 1952.
+Charles was married to his first wife, Eileen Williams, from July 31, 1951, until sometime in 1952.

-He met his second wife, Della Beatrice Howard Robinson (called "Bea" by Charles), in Texas in 1954.
+Charles met his second wife, Della Beatrice Howard Robinson (called "Bea" by Charles), in Texas in 1954.
 They married the following year, on April 5, 1955.
 Their first child, Ray Charles Robinson Jr., was born in 1955.
 Charles was not in town for the birth because he was playing a show in Texas.
-The couple had two more sons, David and Robert.
-They raised their children in View Park, California.
+The couple had two more sons, David and Robert, and raised their children in View Park, California.
 Charles felt that his heroin addiction took a toll on Della during their marriage.
 Due to his drug addiction, extramarital affairs on tours and volatile behavior, the marriage deteriorated and she filed for divorce in 1977.

 Charles had a six-year-long affair with Margie Hendrix, one of the original Raelettes, and in 1959 they had a son, Charles Wayne.
-His affair with Mae Mosley Lyles resulted in a daughter, Renee, born in 1961.
+His affair with Mae Mosley Lyles, another member of the Raelettes, resulted in a daughter, Renee, born in 1961.
 In 1963, Charles had another daughter, Sheila Raye Charles, by Sandra Jean Betts.
 Sheila Raye, like her father, was a singer-songwriter; she died of breast cancer on June 15, 2017.
-In 1977, Charles had a child with his Parisian lover, Arlette Kotchounian, whom he had met ten years earlier.
-Charles' longtime girlfriend and partner at the time of his death was Norma Pinella.
+In 1977, Charles had a child with his Parisian lover, Arlette Kotchounian, whom he had met 10 years earlier.
+Charles's longtime girlfriend and partner at the time of his death was Norma Pinella.

-Charles fathered a total of 12 children with 10 different women:
+Charles fathered a total of 12 children with nine different women: